 Supporting Children and Youth Displaced by Disasters: Five Key Policies for Schools

 1. Eligibility for Educational Protections and Services.
 Most children and youth who are displaced by disasters are likely to be eligible for the protections and services of the education subtitle of the McKinney-Vento Act because they will meet the subtitle’s definition of homelessness.
 The McKinney-Vento education definition of homelessness includes children and youth who lack a fixed, regular, and adequate nighttime residence.
 42 U.S.C. §11434A(2)(A).
-It specifically covers children and youth living in shelters, transitional housing, cars, campgrounds, motels, and sharing the housing of others temporarily due to loss of housing, economic hardship, or similar reasons.
+It specifically covers children and youth living in shelters, transitional housing, cars, campgrounds, motels, substandard housing, and sharing the housing of others temporarily due to loss of housing, economic hardship, or similar reasons.
 42 U.S.C. §11434A(2)(B).
-The Act also provides a means for identifying these children and youth: all school districts are required to designate a liaison for McKinney-Vento students who is able to carry out ten specific legal duties, including identifying children and youth who meet the definition of homelessness.
+The Act also provides a means for identifying these children and youth: all local educational agencies (LEAs: school districts and many charter schools) are required to designate a liaison for McKinney-Vento students who is able to carry out ten specific legal duties, including identifying children and youth who meet the definition of homelessness.
 42 U.S.C. §11432(g)(1)(J)(ii).

 Tip: School personnel should speak with parents and unaccompanied youth who have been displaced by a disaster to help them consider all of the factors related to their children’s needs, and their current living situation, so that an informed decision regarding school placement may be made.
 Helping parents and youth make careful decisions about where to attend school also can help enhance students’ feeling of safety after a disaster and reduce disputes.